 Breast Health Nurse Navigator

-This program will help support 40 percent of a breast health nurse navigator’s time to guide and support Piedmont Fayette Hospital patients with breast cancer from the point of diagnosis throughout the course of their treatment, helping to ensure the patients receive timely and appropriate care that helps improve their outcomes and their chance for survival.
+This program will help support a breast health nurse navigator to guide and support Piedmont Fayette Hospital breast cancer patients from the point of diagnosis throughout the course of their treatment, helping to ensure the patients receive timely and appropriate care that helps improve their outcomes and their chance for survival.

 SAINT JOSEPH’S/CANDLER – SAVANNAH